-Gandhi is known in India as the Father of the Nation; his birthday, 2 October, is commemorated there as Gandhi Jayanti, a national holiday, and world-wide as the International Day of Non-Violence.
+Gandhi is known in India as the Father of the Nation.
+Gandhi's birthday, 2 October, is commemorated in India as Gandhi Jayanti, a national holiday, and worldwide as the International Day of Non-Violence.

-His philosophy was not theoretical but one of pragmatism, that is, practicing his principles in the moment.
+Gandhi's philosophy was not theoretical but one of pragmatism, that is, practising his principles in the moment.
 Asked to give a message to the people, he would respond, "My life is my message".

-Gandhi was assassinated on 30 January 1948 while he was walking to a platform from which he was to address a prayer meeting.
+Gandhi was assassinated on 30 January 1948 while he was walking to address a prayer meeting.

 Without doubt one of the most historically important collections we have ever had the pleasure of offering